Literary Anecdotes

 A persistant reporter tried to enter Barrie's flat.

-"Sir James Barrie, I presume?" he said when Barrie answered the bell.
+"Sir James Barrie, I presume?" he said when Barrie answered

 "You do," Barrie replied and slammed the door in his face.